 F. Earl Ingerson was a founder and the first president of the Geochemical Society.
 He also helped establish Geochimica et Cosmochimica Acta and served on its first editorial board.
 The Ingerson Lecture is named in his honor, and is awarded annually.

-Nominations for the 2020 Ingerson Lecture, which will be presented at the Goldschmidt Conference in Honolulu, are open for any topic within geochemistry that will have broad appeal to Goldschmidt attendees.
+Nominations for the 2021 Ingerson Lecture, which will be presented at the Goldschmidt Conference in Lyon, are open for any topic within geochemistry that will have broad appeal to Goldschmidt attendees.
 In addition to having a strong research profile and being an excellent speaker, it is desirable that the nominee have a history of service to the geochemistry community, following the example of Earl Ingerson.
 Special consideration will be given to nominees who have not previously received society recognition in the form of awards, medals, or named lectures.
 The lecturer will receive waived registration and abstract fees for the conference.

 The GS Program Committee is responsible for reviewing the nominations and making a recommendation to the Board of Directors.
 Nominations remain active for three years.
 Anyone, except members of the Program Committee and Board, may submit a nomination.

 - Nominee's CV (up to 4 pages)